EntrustCorporation/cagw-vault-plugin/README.md

 ### Profile Configuration

-* **common_name_variable** - The name of the subject variable to used to supply the common name to the gateway.
-The default is 'cn'.
 * **ttl** - The lease duration if no specific lease duration is requested.
 The lease duration controls the expiration of certificates issued by this backend.
 Defaults to the value of max_ttl.
 Value is in seconds.
 * **max_ttl** - The maximum allowed lease duration.
 Value is in seconds.

 #### Example

->`vault write pki/config/profiles/PROF-101 common_name=cn ttl=15552000 max_ttl=31104000`
+>`vault write pki/config/profiles/PROF-101 ttl=15552000 max_ttl=31104000`

+The profile write operation will connect to CAGW to get the profile properties.
+The profile properties include the subject variable requirements and subject alternative name requirements if available.
+These requirements must be provided for the sign or issue operations.
+The read operation will display these properties.

 >`vault read pki/config/profiles/PROF-101`

 ## Usage

+* **subject_variables** - A comma separated list of the subject variable types and values to use.
+The types should match with the profile configuration.

-To issue a new certificate, write a CSR and common name to the sign endpoint with the profile identifier at the end of the path.
+To issue a new certificate, write a CSR and subject variables to the sign endpoint with the profile identifier at the end of the path.

->`vault write pki/sign/CA-PROF-1001 csr=@csr.pem common_name=example.com`
+>`vault write pki/sign/CA-PROF-1001 csr=@csr.pem subject_variables=cn=example.com,o=Entrust,c=CA`

-To issue a new PKCS12 (generate the private key with the certificate), write a common name to the issue endpoint with the profile identifier at the end of the path.
+To issue a new PKCS12 (generate the private key with the certificate), write subject variables to the issue endpoint with the profile identifier at the end of the path.

->`vault write pki/issue/CA-PROF-1002 common_name=example.com`
+>`vault write pki/issue/CA-PROF-1002 subject_variables=cn=example.com,o=Entrust,c=CA`